moonstar-x/server-setup/docs/deprecated/automation/n8n.md

 # n8n

+!!! warning "Deprecation Warning"
+    This service was deprecated on the server in favor of [my own automation service](../../services/automation/automation-service.md).
+There is nothing wrong with this service, I just wanted a solution that would give me a bit more control and that would be easier to maintain.

 [n8n](https://n8n.io/) is a self-hosted node based automation to run run jobs based on triggers similarly to IFTTT.
 There is an official image for *n8n* on [Docker Hub](https://hub.docker.com/r/n8nio/n8n) which we'll use.

 ## Pre-Installation